 If you still have concerns, then please contact the Head of School.
-In the unlikely event that your concern is not resolved then please contact our Chair of Governors.
+In the unlikely event that your concern is not resolved please contact the Executive Headteacher and if not resolved with the Executive Headteacher, please contact our Chair of Governors.